anthony-y/tiny-vfs/README.md

 git clone https://github.com/anthony-y/tiny-vfs.git
 ```

-Next, you need to include the Tiny VFS header file in your project, which is located under the tiny-vfs/include/directory.
+Next, you need to include the Tiny VFS header file in your project, which is located under the tiny-vfs/include directory.

 ```cpp
 #include <tinyvfs.hpp>